 Splittooth’s defeat came at a great price however.
 The shaman was in possession of a magical vial, which held the escaped chaos essence of Nash, the Half-Orc avatar of Gorvaak who was defeated by Tanotia Naga with the assistance of the town.
 When the town’s warriors approached he shattered the vial releasing the chaotic energies and poisoning the land.
 The sudden release of the concentrated chaos resulted in a chain of events where all living things began to die, with the ultimate result being the town of Calendale and surrounding area being completely inhospitable.
 Anyone or anything left behind would surely be dead within weeks.
 Plans were made to evacuate the town and resettle in a town that was evacuated during the early days of the Goblinoid wars and never resettled.
 The new town was dubbed New Calendale, in tribute to their old home.

-The town of Greensbridge is a tiny hamlet with a population of approximately 75 people, mostly Hobbits.
+The town of Greensbridge is a tiny hamlet with a population of approximately 75 people, mostly Halflings.
 More recently a small group of gnomes has come to reside there as well.
 The past year or so have seen the addition of slightly over 20 people between births and some new settlers, mostly refugees displaced during the war.
-Not very well known or especially remarkable, Greensbridge is nonetheless a cozy spot with small town charm and provides relaxation for weary travelers on occasion.
-Unfortunately with the recent incursion of chaos in the nearby Calendale region it is unclear what the ultimate fate of this hamlet will be.
+Not very well known or especially remarkable, Greensbridge is nonetheless a cozy spot with small town charm and provides relaxation for weary travelers on occasion…at least that’s how travellers used to describe it.

 The seaside city of Larigmoore is a famous stopping point for sea traders far and wide.
 While the city itself is fairly safe, the docksides, especially at night, tend to be a rough and tumble haven for drunken sailors and the occasional nefarious pirate.
 The sheer amount of ships and goods passing through Larigmoore’s ports opens her up to all manner of illegal activities from smuggling and trafficking in illegal goods, to outright theft and mugging.
 Travelers and citizens are cautioned to avoid the dockside taverns and establishments especially now with large numbers of the kingdom’s armed forces being re-deployed to face the Goblinoid menace.